-DORIAN: SATURDAY EVENING – POTENTIAL LOCAL IMPACTS DISCUSSION… There is an extremely high chance that south Alabama and northwest Florida will never have any significant impacts from Hurricane Dorian.
-Model trends have been highly consistent in the last 2-3 days in keeping the core of Dorian well to our east.
+DORIAN: SATURDAY MORNING – POTENTIAL LOCAL IMPACTS DISCUSSION… There is a very high chance that south Alabama and northwest Florida will NOT have any significant impacts from Hurricane Dorian.
+Model trends have been highly consistent in the last 24-48 hours in keeping the core of Dorian well to our east.
 I will continue to closely monitor the latest raw model output and specific forecasts for any notable changes, but as of now, ALL of the indications I have point to this hurricane completely missing our area to the east.
 Great news!
 Interests in the Florida Peninsula, eastern Georgia, South Carolina, and North Carolina should closely monitor the progress of Hurricane Dorian.
-This is as close as I can give to an “all clear” without actually saying the words.

-DORIAN: UPDATE ON HURRICANE WATCHES & WARNINGS… The northwestern Bahamas remain under a Hurricane Warning as the core of Dorian approaches.
+DORIAN: HURRICANE WARNINGS & WATCHES… The northwestern Bahamas remain under a Hurricane Warning as the core of Dorian approaches.
 This could be a devastating situation for the northernmost islands in the Bahamas.
 A Hurricane Watch continues for Andros Island.
-I expect that a Hurricane Watch or Tropical Storm Watch will be issued for parts of the Atlantic coast of Florida later today or on Sunday.
-Even if the core of Dorian misses the Florida Peninsula to the east, tropical storm force winds may still happen at the coastline.
+I expect that a Hurricane Watch will be issued for parts of the Atlantic coast of Florida later today with Hurricane Warnings likely tonight or early Sunday.

-30% CHANCE OF DEVELOPMENT IN SOUTHERN GULF… The National Hurricane Center is also keeping an eye on an area of low pressure currently situated between western Cuba and the Yucatan Peninsula of Mexico.
+20% CHANCE OF DEVELOPMENT IN SOUTHERN GULF… The National Hurricane Center is also keeping an eye on an area of low pressure currently situated near western Cuba.
 This low pressure area will move westward in the days ahead into the southern Gulf, just to the north of the Bay of Campeche.
 Some slow development of this system is possible, and a tropical storm may form by Wednesday or Thursday before the system moves west into northern Mexico.
-NHC says there is a 30% chance of tropical storm formation.
+NHC says there is a 20% chance of tropical storm formation.
 This system will likely not directly affect south Alabama or northwest Florida.

-60% CHANCE OF DEVELOPMENT IN EASTERN ATLANTIC… There is now a 60% chance of a tropical storm developing near the Cabo Verde (formerly known as the Cape Verde) Islands in the eastern Atlantic Ocean near Africa in the days ahead.
+40% CHANCE OF DEVELOPMENT IN EASTERN ATLANTIC… There is now a 40% chance of a tropical storm developing near the Cabo Verde (formerly known as the Cape Verde) Islands in the eastern Atlantic Ocean near Africa in the days ahead.
 A tropical wave emerged off of the African continent yesterday.
 This system will likely move northwest in the days ahead.
-We note that long-term model trends continue to show this system moving into the open waters of the Atlantic and affecting no land areas.
+We note that long-term model trends show this system moving into the open waters of the Atlantic and affecting no land areas.
 Great news!